One of South Australia’s Leading Barristers Chambers

 Steve is a nationally accredited Mediator and a nationally registered Arbitrator, as well as being a member of the National Sports Tribunal.

-He is a former Director of the Australian Institute of Family Law Arbitrators and Mediators, a life member of that Institute, and Chair of its Arbitration Committee.
-He is also a former Chair of the Family Law Section of the Law Council of Australia.
+He has resumed as a Director of the Australian Institute of Family Law Arbitrators and Mediators, a life member of that Institute, and Chair of its Arbitration Committee.
+He is also a former Chair of the Family Law Section of the Law Council of Australia and is now a life member.

 The Hon.
 Steven Strickland QC